image

 Householders have a duty to dispose of their electrical waste properly.
 These items carry the following symbol:

 Items labelled with this symbol should not be just be thrown in the waste bin, they should be taken to the nearest household waste recycling centre.
 Local authorities offer a collection service, but there is usually a charge.
-Of course, there are also the take-back schemes mentioned earlier.
+Of lesson, there are also the take-back schemes mentioned earlier.

 Commercial waste